mwickert/signal_processing_for_wxmaxima/README.md

 * `CommTools.mac`
 * `FilterTools.mac`

-The documentation was build using [Typst](https://typst.app/home/) and write code in a wxMaxima document.
-A [documentation and examples pdf](docs/sp_tools_wxmaxima.pdf) is contained in the `docs` folder.
+## Documentation and Examples

+A [documentation and examples pdf](docs/sp_tools_wxmaxima.pdf) can be found in the `docs` folder.
+Teaching materials for related courses can be found on (https://faculty.uccs.edu/mwickert/).
+The examples here are mostly written using Python and Julia.
+As a challenge try to replicate some of them using the wxMaxima tools.

+### Tools used for Documentations

+The documentation was build using [Typst](https://typst.app/home/).
+Here you can use the cloud-based tools by first writing code in a wxMaxima document and cutting and pasting directly into the Typst cloud editor.
+Graphics are taken from the wxMaxima window by right clicking over a graphic and from the floating menu choose *Popout interactively*.
+Next in the plot viewer export the graphic to `SVG`.
+Typst natively works with SVG.

+## The future

-I welcome feedback and have plans for enhancing the code base.
+I welcome feedback and already have plans for enhancing the code base.